-The millennials themselves will be the first to try and weasel out of being part of their own generation.
+The Millennials themselves will be the first to try and weasel out of being part of their own generation.
 Where does that come from?
 Handed down from the previous generation trying to prove that their worth is still a worth.
-If you are between the ages of 16 and 35 and you are saying that you are not a millennial you are only being beholden to the previous generations who paved the way and now have shackled you to a slower rate of growth, to their fears, and to their shadows disappearing as the sun sets.
+If you were born between 1981 and 1996 and you are saying that you are not a millennial you are only being beholden to the previous generations who paved the way and now have shackled you to a slower rate of growth, to their fears, and to their shadows disappearing as the sun sets.
 You’re buying into 400 years of historically repetitious inaccuracies fueled by tradition instead of truth.
-Time to unshackle.

 If you are already using phrases like “the kids these days” and “back in the day” you are already cementing into place the same repression and historical inaccuracies that previous generations put in place.
 But it’s not supportive and won’t help us all out long term.
 The younger generations should use their time and effort to connect with the older generation, to learn where certain things went wrong, and where things went right and accept that wisdom and learn.
 If everyone was willing to work together we could all be part in making the future of this great nation much brighter.